 Perhaps the most critical component of any backpack is how comfortable it is to carry.
 After all, if you can't stand to put the bag on your back for more than a couple minutes, how effective will it be for carrying things all over town, or the world?
 To test comfort we wanted to make sure that we mimicked real life conditions; so, we loaded these bags up with our around town necessities and carried them everywhere we went.
 That gave us a pretty good idea of which ones were most comfortable.

 Equally important, as far as comfort goes, is the construction of the back plate.
 Some of the backpacks we tested had super stiff stays or plastic sheets to add rigidity and protection to the laptop.
-While these may have done a better job protecting your laptop, which is another very critical factor in which laptop backpack to choose, we found that packs which incorporated soft padding in the back plate were the most comfortable, both for walking and bike riding, like The North Face Borealis.
+While these may have done a better job protecting your laptop (a key factor), we found that packs which incorporated soft padding in the back plate were the most comfortable, both for walking and bike riding, like The North Face Borealis.

 Soft padding meant a flexible fit, which we preferred.
 Rigid padding and rigid back plates didn't move and flex with our bodies as well, and in general were less comfortable.
 While sternum and hip straps were appreciated at times to help stabilize a heavy load, we didn't feel that they added or detracted significantly from the comfort of the pack.
 We rated comfort as 20% of each backpack's total score.